Playstore Icon

 Investments in digital gold are treated the same way as investments in physical gold when it comes to taxation and gains.
 Digital gold investment is popular among youngsters due to its affordability and convenience.

-Thus, we need to understand how it is taxed as well.
+Thus, we need to understand how the tax on digital gold works.
 Short-term gains or gains within 3 years of buying digital gold are taxed with income tax itself.
 Long-term capital gains from our digital gold investment are taxed at 20% with a cess of 4% and a surcharge.

 If you wish to automate your daily savings and invest in digital gold, our daily savings app is perfect for you.
-You can easily automate your daily saving and start investing in digital gold with just Re.1!
-Download now!
+You can easily automate your daily saving and start investing in digital gold with just Rs.1!
+Download Jar app now!